Principles of the Global Green New Deal

 What is the Global Green New Deal?

-At the C40 World Mayors Summit in Copenhagen, Chair-Elect of C40 Cities and Mayor of Los Angeles Eric Garcetti, alongside the mayors of cities worldwide including Copenhagen, Paris, Rio de Janeiro, Sydney and Tokyo, announced their support for a Global Green New Deal and recognized a global climate emergency.
+At the 2019 C40 World Mayors Summit in Copenhagen, Chair of C40 Cities and Mayor of Los Angeles Eric Garcetti, alongside the mayors of leading cities announced their support for a Global Green New Deal.
 A broad coalition – including youth climate activists, and representatives from labour, business and civil society – also announced their support.
 This call for a Global Green New Deal comes in response to intergovernmental action being blocked by a small number of very powerful, science-denying governments, representing the interests of the fossil-fuel industry.

 Through the Global Green New Deal, cities have reaffirmed their commitment to protecting our environment, strengthening our economy, and building a more equitable future by cutting emissions from the sectors most responsible for the climate crisis – transportation, buildings, industry, and waste – to keep global heating below the 1.5°C goal of the Paris Agreement.